We live in a world where even the smallest tasks are done through the internet. Whether they’re used for the purpose of educ

 If your journey to work is a route you’ve taken before, double check that there aren’t any disruptions.

-On that note, set yourself an alarm for the morning.
+One of our best tips for graduates before they start their first day at a new job?
+Set yourself an alarm for the morning!
 Of course, it’s important to leave yourself enough time to get up, get ready and get to your new graduate job, and we’d never advise arriving late.

 But you might be surprised to hear that we wouldn’t recommend being too early, either.
 If you’ve been told to arrive at 10am, the reason will likely be that your new employer wants to set up your desk and finalise your onboarding before you arrive.